luisfontes19/orgsec-guide/src/checklist/product-security/supply-chain.md

 ## Outcome

-- [ ] Define and implement an acceptance criteria for choosing open source projects to be included in projects
+- [ ] Define and enforce an acceptance criteria for choosing open source projects to be included in projects
 - [ ] Validate that open source project's license can be used for the intended use.
-- [ ] Developers have a flow or instructions to check the Open Source projects they intend to use are acceptable under the policy
+- [ ] Developers have a flow or instructions to check the Open Source projects they intend to use are acceptable under the previous policy
 - [ ] Detect usage of open source projects not compliant with the acceptance policy
 - [ ] Scorecards/Risk scores for the used open source projects are created and tracked (in [Assets Inventory](../grc/asset-inventory.md)  or in [SBOM tools](../devsecops/sboms.md))
 - [ ] [SCA scans](../devsecops/sca-scans.md) are run for all projects and integrated in the [vulnerability management program](../product-security/vulnerability-management-program.md)
 - [ ] [SBOM](../devsecops/sboms.md)'s are generated and processed
-- [ ] Create controls to prevent (if applicable) dependency confusion
+- [ ] Controls to prevent (if applicable) dependency confusion are in place
+- [ ] Restrict usage of new versions of dependencies that have been published in the past X days

 ## Metrics